May 10, 2018

-College of Social Work Ambassadors work with Student Recruitment Director, Susan Bryant, writing letters of welcome to prospective students at the College.
+College of Social Work Ambassadors work with Student Recruitment Director, Susan Bryant, writing letters of welcome to newly admitted students (incoming freshman in August) at the College.
 These social work students are part of the UT student ambassadors program.
 The ambassadors are the principal student liaisons for prospective students and their parents visiting the UT campus.
 These students play an integral role by aiding in the recruitment of the best and brightest future Vols.
 The ambassadors lead daily campus tours for visiting families and provide them with a student's perspective of what it's like to be a "Volunteer" at the University of Tennessee.
 (Picture above from left to right: Mackenzie Hunter, Susan Bryant, and Shelby DeLille)

 The College of Social Work is grateful for all of work of the ambassadors as we try to roll out the orange carpet for our newest potential students.